siyangsun/bullet-hell-game/README.md

 + More kinds of enemies and powerups
 + Rebuild the game to be horizontally oriented instead
 + Make the background a gif or video to make it look like the player is moving
++ Have a menu before and after the game to navigate, give instructions, and allow the player to change certain options